Sam-Izdat/tinytex/doc/index.rst

 Python texture sampling, processing and synthesis library for PyTorch-involved projects.

-This library can be used to:
+This library is a hodgepodge of tangentially-related procedures useful for sampling, reinterpreting, creating and modifying various kinds of textures.
+It can be used to:

+- sample 2D and 3D textures with Taichi (installed with Taichi optional requirement)
 - resample images
-- create and sample texture atlases
+- create texture atlases and sample images from texture atlases
-- split and merge tiles
+- split images into tiles and merge tiles into images
-- seamlessly stitch textures with color or vector data for mutual or self-tiling
+- seamlessly stitch textures with color or vector data for mutual tiling or self-tiling
 - compute and render 2D signed distance fields
 - compute and approximate surface geometry (normals/displacement/curvature)
 - approximate occlusion and bent normals